lsandig/Kirstine.jl/docs/src/getting-started.md

 In our simple model, this vector has length `1`.

 Finally, we need to specify how a design point maps to a `SigEmaxCovariate`.
-Here, the design space is simply the interval of possible doses.
+Here, the design region is simply the interval of possible doses.
 This means we can just copy the only element of the design point into the covariate's `dose` field.
 To do this, we subtype [`CovariateParameterization`](@ref)